• Skip to primary navigation

 tinkerbell slime in a bowl

-If you are looking for a great borax free slime recipe but don't want to make it Tinkerbell specific, simply leave out the Tinkerbell figures and you just have some really cool green slime.
-One of our favorite slime recipes made without borax is Corn Starch Slime Recipe with Glue from Little Bins for Little Hands.
-Check it out and have some slimy fun!
+If you are looking for a great borax free slime recipe but don't want to make it Tinker Bell specific, simply leave out the Tinker Bell figures and make green slime.

 stretching green slime